Frequently Asked Questions

-AZAdvances Trustees may direct AZAdvances to make investments in or lend to for-profit companies from its annual distribution that are consistent with its mission and the then-current investment criteria approved by AZAdvances Trustees and the AZAdvances Investment Committee.
-Investments or loans will be made by AZAdvances and managed within the AZAdvances separate account at OTEF.
+AZAdvances Trustees may direct investments into for-profit companies from its annual distribution that are consistent with its mission and the then-current investment criteria approved by the AZAdvances Trustees and the AZAdvances Investment Committee.
+Investments will be made by AZAdvances and managed within the AZAdvances separate account at OTEF.

 Due diligence is an essential component of any investment strategy and can be even more complex in the life science sector.
 In addition to internal due diligence resources.
 AzAdvances will leverage its relationships with Arizona’s Angel Groups, Life Science Incubators and Accelerators, Universities, Private Research Institutes and Hospital systems for additional insights.

 Is my gift tax deductible?